Gifted for review

 Each player assumes a role in the game, either Money Man, Explosives Expert, Lookout or Hacker and working as a team you must follow the instructions of the gang leader to successfully break the bank.

 Once you’ve set up the safe, set out all the game pieces, sorted the money into piles and picked your roles it’s time for action!

-Everything that happens is dictated by the talking bank vault, with the voice meant to represent your heist supervisor (if such a role exists!).
+Everything that happens in Bank Attack is dictated by the talking bank vault, with the voice meant to represent your heist supervisor (if such a role exists!).
 The voice will tell you to complete various actions involving the game pieces.
 This could be to take a particular piece, or swap it for another piece or give it to another player or use the object.

 For each of the instructions you follow correctly you will be told to take an amount of money into your stash and the safe will gradually start to open.

 If you complete all of the required tasks in the time allowed the safe will burst open and the gold bars will jump out ready for you to load them in your getaway car and move away to somewhere sunny with no extradition arrangements in place!

 If you get any of the instructions wrong however, or take too long to complete any one task, you will miss out on some of the cash.
 If you make too many mistakes the alarm will sound and you will spend a lifetime in the Big House instead of on the beach!